GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/alarms/index.md

 ### Persistence

 Alarms generally persist until an extension is updated.
-However, this is not guarenteed and alarms may be cleared when the browser is restarted.
-Consequently, consider setting a value in storage when an alarm is created and then making sure it exists each time your service worker starts up:
+However, this is not guaranteed, and alarms may be cleared when the browser is restarted.
+Consequently, consider setting a value in storage when an alarm is created, and then ensure it exists each time your service worker starts up.
+For example:

 ```js
 const STORAGE_KEY = "user-preference-alarm-enabled";